Kinetic Energy Driven Ferromagnetic Insulator

 where $\mathbf{S}_i$ represents the total spin of the trimer $i$; $J$ is the exchange energy and $C$ is an energy constant, which will be determined below.

-$J$ turns out to be FM as calculated below via the 2nd order degenerate perturbation theory.
-The total spin of two neighboring trimers lie in 3 channels of $S_{\mathrm{tot}}=2,1,0$.
-The energy gains in these channels are shown in SM.~(\ref{App:energy without flux}), yielding that $\Delta E^{(2)}/(\frac{t^{\prime 2}}{t})= -\frac{10}{27},-\frac{6}{27}, -\frac{4}{27}$, respectively.
-Comparing to Eq.~\eqref{eq:FMexchange}, we arrive at \bea J=-\frac{\ 2{t^\prime}^2}{27t}, \ \ C=4J. \eea Therefore, the $\frac{1}{3}$-filled trimerized triangular lattice is in the FM insulating state in the limit of $U\to \infty$ and $t^\prime/t\ll 1$ due to the FM exchange.
+The $J$ turns out to be FM as calculated via the 2nd order degenerate perturbation theory.
+The total spin of two neighboring trimers lie in 3 channels of $S_{\mathrm{tot}}=2,1$, and $0$.
+The energy gains in these channels are shown in SM Sect.
+C~\cite{supp}, yielding that $\Delta E^{(2)}/(\frac{t^{\prime 2}}{t})= -\frac{10}{27},-\frac{6}{27}, -\frac{4}{27}$, respectively.
+Comparing to Eq.~\eqref{eq:FMexchange}, we arrive at \bea J=-\frac{2}{27} \frac{{t^\prime}^2}{t}, \ \ C=4J. \eea Therefore, the $\frac{1}{3}$-filled trimerized triangular lattice is in the FM insulating state in the limit of $U\to \infty$ and $t^\prime/t\ll 1$ due to the FM superexchange.

-Typically the Mott insulating states give rise to the AFM superexchange due to the excitations of double occupancy.
-Here such excitations are suppressed by the infinite $U$, but the 1/3-filling allows excitations free of double occupancy for the inter-trimer superexchange.
-To see why it is FM, we compare a FM configuration of two neighboring trimers of $S_z=1$ with an AFM configuration exhibiting the opposite values of $S_z=\pm 1$.
-In both cases, $H^\prime$ generates intermediate states consisting of a 3-filled trimer and a singly filled trimer.
-The FM case is fully polarized, hence, all virtual hopping processes constructively interfere, while in the AFM case, the 3-filled trimer lies in different spin states, whose motion is less coherent.
-Hence, the kinetic energy results in the FM exchange.

-\textit{Flux threading.}\textemdash Next consider the effect of a trimerized triangular lattice with a staggered flux pattern $\pm\phi$ threading each plaquette as shown in Fig.~\ref{fig:flux}(a).
-Correspondingly, the intra-trimer hopping amplitude $t$ and the inter-trimer one $t^\prime$ are modified as $t e^{\pm i \frac{\phi}{3} }$ and $t^\prime e^{\pm i\frac{\phi}{3}}$, where the signs $\pm$ are determined by whether the hopping is along or against the flux winding, respectively, as shown in Fig.~\ref{fig:flux}(b).
+\textit{Flux threading.}\textemdash Next consider the effect of a trimerized triangular lattice with a staggered flux pattern $\pm\phi$ threading each plaquette as shown in SM.
+Sect.
+C~\cite{supp}.
+Correspondingly, the intra-trimer hopping amplitude $t$ and the inter-trimer one $t^\prime$ are modified as $t e^{\pm i \frac{\phi}{3} }$ and $t^\prime e^{\pm i\frac{\phi}{3}}$, where the signs $\pm$ are determined by whether the hopping is along or against the flux winding, respectively.
 The flux modifies the energy spectrum of the 6 intra-trimer two-electron states as

-Typically, $\phi$ is defined modulo $2\pi$.
-Nevertheless, the spectral flow indicated by Eq.~\eqref{eq:flux} shows that the dispersion returns back at $\phi =\pi$, \textit{i.e.}, $n\to n+1$ \mbox{mod} 6, but switching triplet and singlet states.
+where $\phi$ is defined modulo $2\pi$.
+Nevertheless, the spectral flow indicated by Eq.~\eqref{eq:flux} shows that the dispersion returns back at $\phi =\pi$, \textit{i.e.}, $n\to n+1$ (\mbox{mod} 6), but switching triplet and singlet states.